Last Updated on

 - Hike up the Mist Trail to Vernal Falls and Nevada Falls.
 This hike is steep but rewarding.
 It is best attempted by elementary-aged children and older.

-- Take a day trip up to the Glacier Point area where you can either visit Glacier Point or skip the big crowds and take the easy 1-mile hike to Sentinel Dome.
+- Take a day trip up to the Glacier Point area where you can visit Glacier Point.
+Or, skip the big crowds and take the easy 1-mile hike to Sentinel Dome.
 Both offer magical views of the Valley, Half Dome, distant waterfalls, and the High Country.

 - If the weather is warm, take a float down the Merced River which winds through the Yosemite Valley.